Finding Near-Optimal Weight Independent Sets at Scale: Experimental Evaluation

-We generally run each configuration with four different seeds and a time limit of ten hours.
-In general, our algorithm does not test the time limit in the \textsc{ExactReduce} routine of {\wmmis}.
-Hence, if the 10h mark is reached during this reduction phase, the time limit can be slightly exceeded.
+\paragraph{Methodology.} We implemented our algorithm using C++11.
+The code is compiled using g++ version 12.2 and full optimizations turned on (-O3).
+We compare our algorithm against the struction algorithm by Gellner~\etal~\cite{DBLP:conf/alenex/GellnerLSSZ21} and the (more recent) algorithm {\htwis} by Gu~\etal~\cite{gu2021towards}.
+We also compare the results with the branch-and-reduce algorithm by Lamm~\etal~\cite{DBLP:conf/alenex/Lamm0SWZ19}, as well as the {\hils} algorithm by Nogueira~\etal~\cite{hybrid-ils-2018}.
+In most cases {\hils} outperforms \textsf{DynWVC1} and \textsf{DynWVC2} \cite{DBLP:conf/alenex/Lamm0SWZ19}.
+Hence, we omit comparisons to \textsf{DynWVC1} and \textsf{DynWVC2}.
+We generally run each configuration with four different seeds and a time limit of ten hours and report the mean results.
+If a solver exceeded a memory threshold of \numprint{100} GB during a time limit of 10h for an instance we note this with a dash.
+In general, our algorithm does not test the time limit in the \textsc{ExactReduce} routine of {\wmmis} or during the calculation of the separator and partition pool.
+Hence, if the 10h mark is reached during these steps, the time limit can be exceeded.
 We used a machine equipped with a AMD EPYC 7702P (64 cores) processor and 1 TB RAM running Ubuntu 20.04.1.
 We used the fast configuration of the KaHIP graph partitioning package \cite{kaffpa,DBLP:conf/wea/Sanders016} for the computation of the graph partitions and vertex separators.
+We also present extensive experiments regarding the impact of reduction ordering.
+Due to space constraints we give the results in the Appendix~\ref{subsec:ordering}.
+We conclude that the order in which we introduce the reductions from Reduction~\ref{red: neighborhood removal} to Reduction~\ref{red: neighborhood folding} is already robust and hence use it for the remaining experiments.

-\paragraph{Parameter Configuration.} All runs of {\wmmis} are configured such that a single vertex is added to the independent set during~\textsc{HeuristicReduce}.
-Similar to Lamm~\etal~\cite{redumis-2017}, we set the population size $|\mathcal{P}|$ to 250, the size of the partition and separator pool to 10.
-Furthermore, local search is limited to \numprint{15000} iterations.
+\paragraph{Parameter Configuration.} We set up experiments to find good parameters for our algorithm.
+Here, we only show detailed analysis regarding the vertex selection strategy.
+In these previous experiments we found that increasing the amount of vertices added during \textsc{HeuristicReduce} reduces the total running time.
+However, since the solution quality decreases as well, we focus on only adding one vertex during \textsc{HeuristicReduce} in all following experiments for {\wmmis}.
+Similar to Lamm~\etal~\cite{redumis-2017}, we set the population size $|\mathcal{P}|$ to 250, the size of the partition and separator pool to 10 and the mutation rate to 10\%.
+Local search is limited to \numprint{15000} iterations.
 Finally, for the multi-way combine operations, we bound the number of blocks used by 64.